Sid10july/cse15l-lab-reports/Lab1.md

-# Lab Report 1:Remote Access and FileSystem
+# Lab Report 1: Remote Access and FileSystem

 **Step 1:** The first step of this lab after meeting your labmates was to change your course-specific account password for CSE15 at: